Date: Tue, 4 Jul 2006 (delayed)

 along the northern and eastern coastal areas, with their home-grown military,

-the Liberation Tigers of Tamil Eelam, the LTTE, or
+the Liberation Tigers of Tamil Eelam, the LTTE, or Tamil Tigers, for short.
+The

-Tamil Tigers, for short.
-The Lankan Tamils are mostly descendants of Tamils
+Lankan Tamils are mostly descendants of Tamils brought to the island from

-British during their occupation in order to serve as a cheap labor force, a
+southern India by the British during their occupation in order to serve as a

-situation that the Sinhalese refused to take part in.
-Since independence the
+cheap labor force, a situation that the Sinhalese refused to take part in.

-two groups have apparently not gotten on so well together, with the Tamils
+Since independence the two groups have apparently not gotten on so well

-feeling neglected and held back.
-That feeling seemed to have a basis in fact to
+together, with the Tamils feeling neglected and held back.
+That feeling seemed

-my eyes, though I only had the briefest of glimpses.
-The Tigers, who run a de
+to have some basis in fact, to my eyes, though I only had the briefest of

-facto state in the region they control, have developed a fairly fierce
+glimpses.
+The Tigers, who run a de facto state in the region they control, have

-resistance movement, with guerrilla fighters, regular troops, and even a
+developed a fairly fierce resistance movement, with guerrilla fighters, regular

-makeshift navy.
-However, they are a nefarious lot indeed, often recruiting
+troops, and even a makeshift navy.
+However, they are a nefarious lot indeed,

-teenage soldiers including girls, a practice that usually makes me root for the
+often recruiting teenage soldiers, including girls, a practice that usually

-distinction of having been the inventors of the practice of suicide bombing.
+also hold the dubious distinction of having been the inventors of the practice

 The conflict has raged with